 Individual Campaign Contributions in Aptos, CA

-In the last 4 years, there were 365 contributions totaling $113,397 to Republican and conservative campaigns, averaging $311 per contribution.
+In the last 4 years, there were 365 contributions totaling $113,397 to the Republican Party and conservative campaigns, averaging $311 per contribution.

 (source: Federal Election Commission)